Examples of depression, anxiety, and mental illness in the Bible

 1. Gerasene demoniac: Psychotic behavior

-Jesus healed humans controlled by demonic entities.
+Jesus healed people controlled by demonic entities.
 They were entirely out of control because several demons took control of their faculties and tormented them.
-In short, they had psychotic behavior.

 When Jesus came to their area, He brought deliverance for them from the powers of darkness by commanding legions to leave the body of a demoniac insane man.

 There is a distinction between (mild) depression and psychotic behavior.
 While both are forms of mental illness, the latter is considered demonization in the Bible.
-Not all diseases are caused by the devil.
+Not all mental illnesses are caused by the devil.

 When He arrived at the other side in the region of the Gadarenes, two demon-possessed men from the tombs met Him.
 They were so violent that no one could pass that way…